razeedazee/remnant2-instances/README.md

 Each instance will have 5 identical copies of the instance for each potential character.

-⚠️ Exit the game first.
-This must be done when the game is closed.
+⚠️ Exit to menu first or exit game.
+This must be done when the save is not loaded.

+🔷 The swap can be done while exited to menu.
+Saves are checked and loaded after loading a character.

 **1:** Backup up your saves.
 They are located here for Steam.